 Paperwork Reduction Act Statement

 According to the Paperwork Reduction Act of 1995 (Pub.
 L. 104-13) (PRA), no persons are required to respond to a collection of information unless such collection displays a valid Office of Management and Budget (OMB) control number.
-The Department notes that a Federal agency cannot conduct or sponsor a collection of information unless it displays a currently valid OMB control number.
+The Department notes that a Federal agency cannot conduct or sponsor a collection of information unless it is approved by OMB under the PRA, and displays a currently valid OMB control number, and the public is not required to respond to a collection of information unless it displays a currently valid OMB control number.
 See 44 U.S.C.
 3507.
 Also, notwithstanding any other provisions of law, no person shall be subject to penalty for failing to comply with a collection of information if the collection of information does not display a currently valid OMB control number.
 See 44 U.S.C.
 3512.